mans2singh/GettingAndCleaningDataProject/CodeBook.md

 * activity id,
 * activity name, and
 * 86 average of measurements corresponding to the origin variables mentioned above after transforming the variable names.

+Following is the list of variables in the final tidy set table:

 >
 subject_id